Lip Lift in Thailand Your guide to cost, top surgeons & hospitals

 What's Included in a Medical Trip

 Your care coordinator manages hospital scheduling, transfers, and all follow-up appointments.
-The surgical quote covers the surgeon's fee, anaesthesia, facility charges, suture removal, scar care products, and post-operative support.
+A typical surgical quote covers the surgeon's fee, anaesthesia, facility charges, suture removal, scar care products, and post-operative support, though exact inclusions are set by the clinic and confirmed in writing in your quote.
 Flights and accommodation are arranged separately, but your coordinator can recommend hotels close to the hospital and help with bookings.
 Recovery from a lip lift is light enough that most patients stay in a standard hotel room.

 Recovery in Bangkok vs Phuket